Eomm/blog-posts/posts/bonus-dont-use-jest.md

 The context includes all the `global` classes such `Array`, `Error`, `Date` and many others.
 ([_Here the jest source code that does the trick_](https://github.com/facebook/jest/blob/e865fbd66e3dc4adf9d35a35ce91de1bee48bc93/packages/jest-environment-jsdom/src/index.ts))

-Since `jest` overwrites some of those components to provide you fancy features like mocks and fake clocks, it must set all the `vm`'s `global` data to set up the context where the test's source code will be executed.
+Since `jest` overwrites some of those components to provide you fancy features like mocks, fake clocks and a fast test execution, it must set all the `vm`'s `global` data to set up the context where the test's source code will be executed.

 Unfortunately, when the Node.js core modules create a new instance of a `global` class,